Smoac/openbis-fork/docs/system-documentation/docker/usage.md

 2024-01-23 11:06:19,310 INFO  [main] OPERATION.ETLDaemon - Data Store Server ready and waiting for data.
 ```

-Docker volumes mounted by `openbis-app` can be inspected to spot where data files, configuration files and logs are physically stored.
+Docker volumes mounted by `openbis-app` can be inspected to check where data files, configuration files and logs are physically stored.

 ```
 $ docker volume inspect openbis-app-data openbis-app-etc openbis-app-logs;